 ANY campus job is automatically eligible for you to earn your federal work-study allotment, even if the job posting makes no mention of work-study.
 No additional paperwork is required.

-Off-campus jobs must be with non-profit or not-for-profit organizations in the city of Madison.
+Off-campus jobs must be with eligible non-profit organizations or small businesses in the city of Madison.
 Additional paperwork will be required if you choose an off-campus position; contact the Federal Work-Study Office if you have questions on a particular job.

-Visit the UW Madison Student Job Center for regularly updated listings, both on- and off-campus.
+Visit UW Madison Student Jobs for regularly updated listings, both on- and off-campus.